We take every aspect of your personal profile into consideration when calculating your admissions chances.

 What aspects of the Antioch College experience prompted you to apply?
 Here, we are asking you to talk about specifics in the curriculum, faculty, campus life, or Co-op that most resonate with you.
 Base your answer on something you’ve read, a conversation you’ve had with an admissions counselor, or other research you’ve done about Antioch College.

 Antioch College is a Cooperative Education (Co-op) school, which means you will complete at least three field experiences by the time you graduate.
 Co-ops are typically full-time, compensated work placements, but they can also be research appointments, independent work or learning, or other experience-based opportunities.
-Tell us about the kinds of Co-op experiences you are most looking forward to.
-You can name specific jobs or internships, employers, or general settings.
+Explain the value of experiential, hands-on learning in your educational journey.

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.